 I obtained my B.A. and M.A. in English from Warwick University (in 1995 and 1997 respectively) in the U.K., and my Ph.D in English at Loughborough University, where I was Lecturer in English, specialising in nineteenth-century literature and Creative Writing, until 2007.
 At Loughborough University, I was co-founder and director of the M.A. and Ph.D programmes in Creative Writing.
 From 2007 to March 2014, I was Senior Lecturer in Creative Writing at De Montfort University, where I helped to set up and taught on the B.A. joint honours programme in Creative Writing, as well as the M.A. by Independent Study in Creative Writing and Ph.D in Creative Writing.

 In addition to various essays and reviews in journals and anthologies, I am author of three academic monographs: Mastery and Slavery in Victorian Writing (Palgrave-Macmillan, 2003), and Science and Omniscience in Nineteenth-Century Literature (Sussex Academic Press, hardback 2007, paperback edition 2014).
-My third monograph, Laughter, Literature, Violence, 1840-1930, will be published by Palgrave-Macmillan in 2019.
+My third monograph, Laughter, Literature, Violence, 1840-1930, is published by Palgrave-Macmillan in 2019.
 You can see more details about this book below.

 With Dr. Andrew Dix, I am co-editor of Figures of Heresy: Radical Theology in English and American Writing, 1800-2000 (Sussex Academic Press, 2005).

 As well as various articles in journals such as Poe Studies, Interdisciplinary Science Reviews, Clio and Dickens Studies Annual, my essays feature in academic books including Edgar Allan Poe in Context, ed.
 Kevin Hayes (Cambridge University Press, 2012), and The Idea of Music in Victorian Fiction (Ashgate, 2004).

-I have given conference papers at conferences across the U.K. and in the U.S.
+I have given conference papers, addresses and workshops at conferences across the U.K. and in the U.S.